wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/a. Three blockchain pillars and library initilization/lesson.md

     ```

     </CodeBlock>
 2. As we mentioned in the [beginning of this lesson](#three-blockchain-pillars), no action on the blockchain can be done without an [account]().
 Therefore it is necessary to "connect" an account to functions operating with the blockchain.
-The next lesson, [Account creation and operations with accounts](), will describe two core entities: private and public keys.
+The next lesson, [Account creation and operations with accounts](), will describe two account core entities: private and public keys.

     <CodeBlock>

     ```js
     ```
     ```java
-    // Create the sender's private key from a seed PrivateKey privateKey = PrivateKey.fromSeed("seed phrase");
+    // Create a private key from a seed
+    PrivateKey senderPrivateKey = PrivateKey.fromSeed("seed phrase");
+    // Create the public key from the private key PublicKey senderPublicKey =  privateKey.publicKey();
     ```
     ```php
     ```
     ```csharp
     ```
     ```go
-    // Create the sender's private key from a BASE58 string sk, err := crypto.NewSecretKeyFromBase58("<your-private-key>")
+    // Create a private key from a BASE58 string sk, err := crypto.NewSecretKeyFromBase58("<your-private-key>")
     if err != nil {
         panic(err)